 For some people, staying put in the same place can be a challenge.
 When faced with a promotion or a new job, upgrading to a bigger, better house can be tempting.

-Next to upgrading a home, one of the greatest financial temptations is buying a new car.
-Thanks to the ever-evolving technological advancements in the auto industry, even a relatively new car can seem old compared to the latest models.
+There is an influx of car advertisements right now with enticing deals and offers to let you skip the first few payments.
+We wouldn’t be surprised if you’re tempted to trade up.
 Instead of trading in your perfectly functional car, commit to driving it until you can’t.
 Or at the very least, for another year or two.
 If your current set of wheels is at the point of no return, remember that reliable transportation does not have to be brand new.
-Check out used options and make it your goal to purchase most — if not all — of your new-to-you car in cash.

-Your financial habits will only become habits if you stick to them.
-Hold yourself accountable to the goals you set for yourself in 2019.
-If you already know this will be a challenge, ask someone you trust to help you stay on track.
-Whether a parent, best friend, neighbor or mentor — having someone else keep you in check can be a great way to continue moving forward.
+Your financial habits will only become habits if you stick to them, so hold yourself accountable.
+If you know this will be a challenge, ask someone you trust to help you stay on track.
+Whether a parent, best friend, neighbor or mentor, having someone else keep you in check can be a great way to continue moving forward.

 Habits for the long haul

 Building new financial habits takes time, so give yourself some grace.
 Chances are you will blow your budget from time to time, especially if you’re already stressed out about work or the state of the world.
 The important thing is that you keep coming back to your commitments and start over even after you’ve made a financial mistake.

 Rather than making sweeping gestures with your money, start small.
 You aren’t going to tackle all of these tips at once, so pick one or two that seems achievable and focus on those.
 Once, say, budgeting and saving become old hat, you can add in another tactic.
 Your goal should be to build sustainable behaviors that will help you achieve financial wellness no matter what else is going on around you.